It4innovations/hyperqueue/docs/jobs/jobs.md

 However, only jobs that are completed, i.e. that have been finished successfully, failed or have been canceled, can be forgotten.
 If you want to forget a waiting or a running job, [cancel](#cancelling-jobs) it first.

+Note that if you are using a journal, forgetting only free the memory of the server but the tasks remains in journal, run `hq journal prune` to remove completed jobs and workers from journal file.

 ## Waiting for jobs

 There are three ways of waiting until a job completes:

 - **Submit and wait** You can use the `--wait` flag when submitting a job.
 This will cause the submission command to